phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 157689
+#Number of Clinton Tweets: 158070
-#Number of Trump Tweets: 149847
+#Number of Trump Tweets: 150393
-#Total Number of Tweets: 106651
+#Total Number of Tweets: 108119
-#Number of Rubio Tweets: 42831
+#Number of Rubio Tweets: 42989
-#Number of Carson Tweets: 17330
+#Number of Carson Tweets: 17437
-#Number of Bush Tweets: 15127
+#Number of Sanders Tweets: 15339
-#Number of Sanders Tweets: 15115
+#Number of Bush Tweets: 15179
 ---